Baasic/baasic-rest-api/rest-api/permissions-delete-by-username.md

 - ***204  No Content***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested access policy has been successfully removed.
+ Requested access policy has been successfully removed.

 - ***400  Bad Request***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action could not be understood by the system.
-Make sure that the following requirements are fulfilled:
+ Requested action could not be understood by the system.
- - username parameter is specified,
- - provided section abbreviation is valid,
- - provided access action abbreviation is valid and
- - specified user exists in the system.

 - ***401  Unauthorized***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action requires authentication.
+ Requested action requires authentication.

 - ***403  Forbidden***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; System refuses to fulfill the requested action, i.e. current user doesn&#39;t have DELETE permissions for the specified section.
+ System refuses to fulfill the requested action, i.e. current user doesn&#39;t have DELETE permissions for the specified section.

 - ***404  Not Found***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Required access policy entry does not exist in the system.
+ Required access policy entry does not exist in the system.

 - ***500  Internal Server Error***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A generic error has occurred on the system.
+ A generic error has occurred on the system.